Highlights from September, 2017 Board Meeting

 Please renew your membership in Flathead Audubon as soon as possible.
-For those who don’t renew by October 18, this will be the last issue of the Pileated Post they will receive.
+For those who don’t renew by October 18, they will not receive future Pileated Posts.
 Don’t miss an issue of our very interesting newsletter!
 The FAS Board proposed and the membership voted last May to raise the membership dues a bit to cover increased expenses.
 The dues now are $25 for a basic membership and $40 for a supporting membership.
 This year we really need support for our excellent education program.
 We are the only organization in the Flathead Valley which offers free environmental education.

 For those who join or renew memberships in National Audubon, note that they no longer will accept checks at the New York address.
 You must either use the envelope sent to you when requesting you to renew or to use the internet at http://www.audubon.org/renew.

 When you renew your Flathead Audubon membership please include your email address.
 We would like to compile a list of members email addresses so we can send occasional notifications of events or important news.
 You can renew online here.